Sea Lion drags little girl into water at Vancouver area wharf

 Share via Email

-VANCOUVER — A heart-stopping incident that was captured on video Saturday at a Vancouver area wharf is getting a lot of play on YouTube and Twitter.
+VANCOUVER — A heart-stopping video of a sea lion pulling a young girl into the water at a Vancouver-area wharf is a good reminder of why people should never feed wild animals, says the harbour authority's manager.

-The video, posted by Vancouver resident Michael Fujiwara, shows a sea lion suddenly pull a little girl into the water at Steveston Wharf in Richmond.
+The video, posted online Saturday, shows a sea lion suddenly grabbing a little girl's dress and pulling her into the water at Steveston Wharf in Richmond.

 The marine mammal appears to have been drawn to the dock by adults who were reportedly throwing bread crumbs into the water.

+"It's an unfortunate incident, first and foremost.
+I hope the little girl's okay," he said.
+"But we've been trying to get that message out for years and years - don't feed the animals.
+You're just asking for trouble when you do that."

+The video shows the sea lion swimming near a dock where several people are gathered.
+It swallows something that has been tossed into the water and moves closed to the dock.

-At one point the sea lion swims near the dock where the people are gathered.
-The little girl then moves closer, sitting at the very edge of the wharf — and that's when, in a split second, the sea lion jumps up, grabs her dress in its mouth and drags her into the water.
+The little girl sits down on the edge of the wharf and, in a split second, the animal jumps up, grabs her dress in its mouth and drags her into the water.

-As screams erupt from the crowd, a man immediately leaps into the water, grabs the child and hauls her to safety.
+As screams erupt from the crowd, a man immediately leaps into the water, scoops up the child and hauls her to safety.